klinucsd/ovp-grammar/README.md

 A formal grammar-based translation system for **Owens Valley Paiute (OVP)**, a critically endangered Uto-Aztecan language spoken in the Owens Valley of California.

-This code is based entirely on the linguistic work of Jared Coleman et al. (USC) as described in their AmericasNLP 2024 paper.
+This code is based entirely on the work of Jared Coleman et al. as described in their AmericasNLP 2024 paper.
 The vocabulary, morphological rules, and sentence patterns all originate from their research.
-This repository applies a formal language approach (ANTLR4 grammar) to the same data as a proof of concept — to explore whether a deterministic, rule-based system can handle the same translation tasks without relying on large language models for the core OVP processing.
+This repository applies a formal language approach (ANTLR4 grammar) to the same data as a proof of concept — to explore whether a deterministic, rule-based system for OVP processing.

 ---